The name Meritáge is our play on the vintner’s term meritage which refers to the blending of fine wines-

 hence, in musical terms, the “blending of fine voices” –

 with a diverse mixture of repertoire and styles.
 Meritáge Vocal Arts Ensemble is composed of

-approximately 60 skilled and auditioned singers under the direction of Brian Dehn, Artistic Director.
+approximately 60 skilled and auditioned singers under the direction of Dr. Brian Dehn, Artistic Director.

 “We are thrilled to welcome Brian to our Meritage Vocal Arts Ensemble family,” said Steve Schulist, President of the board.
 “His enthusiasm, musicality, and passion for the art form will take Meritage Vocal Arts Ensemble to a new level of expertise and our audiences are sure to be thrilled.”